jasti/Stock-Portfolio-Viewer/README.md

 Instruction to run:
 -------------------

 1. Checkout the project to any location.
+Main class is PerformanceCalculator\Engine.cs

 2. Open the ‘PerformanceCalculator.sln’ in visual studio.
 You can either run or debug the solution directly from Visual Studio.